 -

-Hydrometallurgical Processes: Involves using acids and chemical leaching to dissolve and extract gold from e-waste.
+Hydrometallurgical Processes: Involve the use of acids and chemical leaching to dissolve and extract gold from e-waste.
 This method has higher recovery rates but poses environmental hazards due to the chemicals used, such as cyanide and aqua regia, which require careful handling and disposal.

 While both methods are commonly employed, they have limitations in terms of cost, environmental impact, and efficiency.